 The length of time given for a paid maternity leave varies in each

 company.
 You may be able to extend your maternity leave by taking up to 12 weeks of

 unpaid leave.
 Know your rights under the U.S. Department of Labor’s Family and Medical

 Leave Act (FMLA).
 Ask your employer to make sure you know the date you must return

-In addition to extending the length of a maternity leave, many women explore other employment choices.
-Some women arrange with their employers to:
+In addition to maternity leave, many women explore other choices.
+You

-- Return to work on a part-time basis initially, or long-term
+- Return to work part-time at first, or long-term